'So many children dying': Somalia drought brings famine near

 This story was supported by the Pulitzer Center on Crisis Reporting.

-A rare famine declaration could be made as soon as this month, the first significant one anywhere in the world since Somalia's famine a decade ago.
+A rare famine declaration could be made as soon as this month, the first significant one anywhere in the world since Somalia’s famine a decade ago.
 Thousands of people have died, including nearly 900 children under 5 being treated for malnutrition, according to United Nations data.
-The U.N. says half a million such children are at risk of death, “a number, a pending nightmare, we have not seen this century.”
+The U.N. says half a million such children are at risk of death.

 As the world is gripped by food insecurity, Somalia, a country of 15 million people shaking off its past as a failed state, can be considered the end of the line.
-The nation of proud pastoralists that has survived generations of drought now stumbles amid several global crises descending at once.
+It stumbles amid several global crises descending at once.

 They include climate change, with some of the harshest effects of warming felt in Africa.
 Russia’s invasion of Ukraine, which stalled ships carrying enough grain to feed hundreds of millions of people.
 A drop in humanitarian donations, as the world shifted focus to the war in Ukraine.
 One of the world’s deadliest Islamic extremist groups, which limits the delivery of aid.